diya0312/diya0312-intern-repo/milestone-0/Inclusive-Design-Reflection.md

 When designing for neurodivergent users, I should consider:

 - Reducing unnecessary cognitive load.
-- Avoiding overwhelming layouts and excessive notifications.
+- Avoiding overwhelming layouts, colours and excessive notifications.
 - Providing clear and predictable navigation.
 - Using simple and understandable language.
 - Allowing users to have some control over how they interact with the system.